smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

    ```
    > **Note**: **If the above command takes more then 5mins to finish, open a new cloud shell using ```http://shell.azure.com``` and navigate to content-web directory by  running  ``` cd ~/clouddrive/fabmedical/content-web``` and continue with next steps.**

-5. Edit the `app.js` file using  the command ```code app.js ``` Visual Studio Code remote and add the following lines immediately after `express` is instantiated on line 6:
+5. Edit the `app.js` file using  the command ```code app.js ``` Visual Studio Code remote and add the following lines immediately after `express` is instantiated on line 6.
+Make sure to replace the applications insights key in the below code which you copied before.

    ```javascript
    const appInsights = require("applicationinsights");